TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 # TODO (in this order):

+- Sponsorblock integration (waiting on [MPV_Sponsorblock](https://github.com/po5/mpv_sponsorblock/issues/5))

 - Make audio-only scripts (See [Reddit](https://www.reddit.com/r/DataHoarder/comments/dwhvq6/youtubedl_archivist_scripts_the_ultimate/f7ktsj9/) for more details on the implementation I will use)

-- Make the date flags change automatically for both Linux - OSX and Windows (Windows script will be rewritten for Powershell) (See !1 for the Linux implementation)

 - Make scripts to automatically merge the Active content into the Archive (merging the `archive.log`) for both Linux - OSX and Windows